 Public participation and feedback

-Roads and Maritime values its role in the community and undertakes significant stakeholder consultation.
-Its external customers and stakeholders include motorists, commuters, pedestrians and private organisations; the construction industry, the road freight industry, community and road transport groups; business groups, local councils and state and federal government agencies.
+Roads and Maritime values its role in the community and engages widely to inform delivery of services and infrastructure.
+Through our activities, Roads and Maritime engages with external customers and stakeholders including motorists, commuters, pedestrians and private organisations; the construction industry; the road freight industry; community and road transport groups; business groups; local councils and State and Federal Government agencies.

-- Participating in community consultation activities on specific items
+- participating in community engagement activities on specific items

-- Sending comments or questions about our operations through the Contact page or by calling us.
+- sending comments or questions about our operations through the Contact us page

 Type of information held

-Roads and Maritime records are created in the course of its business and are kept to support Roads and Maritime's activities and to comply with legal obligations and community expectations.
-Roads and Maritime’s records are held in various locations across NSW in its corporate offices, motor registries, maritime offices, purpose-built facilities and other facilities throughout NSW.
+Roads and Maritime records are created in the course of our business and are kept to support our activities and to comply with legal obligations and community expectations.
+Our records are held in various locations across NSW in our corporate offices, motor registries, maritime offices, purpose-built facilities and other facilities throughout NSW.

 Roads and Maritime also routinely collects information from its customers for administrative, planning and reporting purposes.
 For example, we collect and hold the personal information of our customers for the purpose of maintaining a driver licence register.